 The stereoscope has a plaque on top with the inscription Panajou Frères.
 You would expect that this is the manufacturer of the device, but it isn't.
 Panajou Frères is a photography store in Bordeaux.
 The store was founded in 1865 by the brothers Fernand and Rémi Panajou.
 In 1899 they moved to 50, Allées de Tourny.
 The company is still in business and still located at the same address.
 Panajou Frères is the oldest photography store in France.
 It's a wonderful thought that this stereoscope was once displayed in a store with such a long history.

 The stereoscope was built by A. Mattey from Paris.
 The company was founded in 1872 and was one of the largest French manufacturers of stereoscopes and accessories.
-Surprisingly they didn't produce stereo camera's.
-Mattey produced its devices using different trademarks and the most common was Unis France.
+Surprisingly they didn't produce stereo cameras.
+Mattey sold its devices using different trademarks and the best known is Unis France.
 A small logo of one of the other trademarks (8 & 9) is hidden inside the device and is the only reference to Mattey.

 I'm surprised that I can't find more information about the history of this distinguished company.
 Even Mattey's first name remained a mystery, but I found a reference in the patent database and it's probably Albert Mattey.
 The last trace is a catalog that shows they were still in business in 1936.
 If anybody knows a good reference with information on Mattey's history, please let me know.

 The stereoscope is a chain type model.
 This type was popular at the end of the 19th century but disappeared with the introduction of more advanced models.
 Interestingly, they were still offered for sale in a catalog of Mattey from 1936.